terence9213/ZenikaAssignment/README.md

 This function looks for the Max value of the ID column, parses the numerical part, and increments it by 1.

-A problem occurs because employment history is persistent .
+A problem occurs because employment history is persistent.

 So deleting the top-most row of a table, means that the next row created will take on the same ID.

 A possible mitigation would be to implement an ID tracking table that increments everytime a new row is created.

+Or slimply using a database table with an auto-increment column.

 The antd toast message doesn't seem to be working for this project for some reason.